Display to header level

 Prior to September 7, 2013, Pennsylvania law required, in certain circumstances, a 2/3 majority of the board and, unless otherwise provided in the bylaws, the membership of the organization, to approve real estate acquisitions.

-The 2/3 majority requirement is no longer applicable to transactions approved after September 7, 2013.
+The 2/3-majority requirement is not applicable to transactions approved after September 7, 2013.
 Approval of real estate transactions is governed by the bylaws of the nonprofit corporation just like any other transaction.
 Unless the bylaws provide otherwise, no approval of the membership of the organization is required to authorize real estate transactions.

 The bylaws usually provide guidance as to what kinds of transactions may or may not be entered into by officers without the need for further approval.
 In the usual case, board approval is required but membership approval may sometimes be required as well.

-Whenever charitable assets are the subject of a transaction, the careful practitioner will check the records of the corporation to see if the property is the subject of any special protections under applicable law such as a transfer of property that was donated to the organization to advance a specific charitable purpose.
-For example, if a donor donates land to an organization for the express purpose of the land being used in perpetuity as a preserve, the land most likely will be considered to have been donated for a specific charitable purpose.
-If however the land was donated without any donor-imposed restrictions as to its use and the organization did not make any commitments as to its perpetual use as a preserve, the gift is unlikely to be found to have been donated for a specific charitable purpose.
+Whenever charitable assets are the subject of a transaction, the careful organization will check its corporate records to see if the property is the subject of any special protections under applicable law such as a transfer of property that was donated to the organization to advance a specific charitable purpose.
+For example, if a donor donates land to an organization for the express purpose—communicated in writing—of the land being used in perpetuity as a nature preserve, the land most likely will be considered to have been donated for a specific charitable purpose.
+If, however, the land was donated without any donor-imposed restrictions as to its use and the organization did not make any commitments as to its perpetual use as a preserve, the gift is unlikely to be found to have been donated for a specific charitable purpose.

-If there is any question about whether the asset is restricted to a charitable purpose, as contrasted with a gift that the organization can use to serve any of its purposes, the practitioner should consult with legal counsel to determine the appropriate course of action.
+If an asset is restricted to a specific charitable purpose or if there is question about whether it is, the organization should consult with legal counsel to determine the appropriate course of action.

 Transfer of assets dedicated to a charitable purpose may require notice to the Attorney General for the Commonwealth of Pennsylvania, who acts on behalf of the public’s interest to ensure that money or property donated or committed to a charitable purpose is properly administered.